ecasellas/ems24-poster/src/methodologies.md

 - *DRN-Members*: The ensemble members are used as input features.
 This approach requires the training of two DRNs, one for the 0-48 lead times and another for the 49-72 lead times, since a different number of models are available for each set of lead times.

-- *DRN-Members-Ext*: The ensemble members are used as input features.
-This approach requires a single DRN training.
-The three models that only reach lead time 48 are extended to lead time 72 by considering the persistence of the 24-48 hour values.

 ---